InsertKoinIO/koin-annotations/docs/setup/annotations.md

 ## Kotlin App Setup

-Here below how you can configure a kotlin (even a ktor) app:
+Here below how you can configure a Kotlin (even a Ktor) app:

 ```groovy
 // Use KSP Plugin